About the PUW > Carol J. Walton, Executive Director

 - Team Parkinson – a fundraising team which began as an official charity of the Los Angeles Marathon and is growing into additional race events in other major U.S. cities.

-Carol is a Board Member of The Parkinson Alliance, PAN and the Parkinson’s Unity Walk.
+Carol is a Board Member of The Parkinson Alliance and the Parkinson’s Unity Walk.
 She is also a member of UPAC – United Parkinson’s Advocacy Council of the Michael J. Fox Foundation for Parkinson’s Research.